Lombiq/Orchard-UIKit/Lombiq.UIKit.Widgets/Readme.md

 Add this project to your solution.
 Then go to Admin panel and enable `Lombiq.UIKit.Widgets` by going to `Configuration` -> `Features`.

 Once it's enabled you can use all widgets from this module just like any other widget.

+### Add Metadata Widget

+Serves a similar role as the [`<metadata>`](https://docs.orchardcore.net/en/main/reference/modules/DisplayManagement/#manipulating-shape-metadata) tag helper for Razor, but for amending metadata inside a Flow part.
+It contains a Bag part for the target widgets to be altered, and the following fields:

+- **Alternate**: If not empty, a new [alternate](https://docs.orchardcore.net/en/main/reference/glossary/#alternate) for the shape.
+- **Classes**: A whitespace separated list of HTML classes.
+These are added to the `IShape.Classes` list of the shapes created from the content items in the Bag part.
+- **DisplayType**: Sets the display type used to render the shapes in the Bag part.
+- **Wrapper**:  If not empty, adds the specified wrapper shape around the shapes in the Bag part.

 ### Carousel Widget